cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 Different users using the same PC can have different settings (because these settings are stored in the user-specific area of the Windows registry).

+Usage of CrypTool:
-CrypTool can be used without having administrator access rights.
+ - CrypTool can be used without having administrator access rights.

-The installation of CrypTool can be done without having administrator access rights under Windows XP and Windows Vista, but Windows 7 requires these rights.
-- During the installation process persistent data is stored at the following places, so the installing person needs to have write access for:
-  - the CrypTool directory,
+ - Explanation:
-  - the user-specific area in the Windows registry.
-- During using the CrypTool application you need write access for:
+   When using the CrypTool application you need write access for:
     - files within the CrypTool directory PSE (for the PKI key management),
     - files within the user-specific TEMP directory (for storing temporary files),
     - the user-specific area of the Windows registry (to store user settings).

+Installation of CrypTool:
+ - Under Windows XP this can be done without having administrator access rights; but under Windows Vista and Windows 7 these rights are required.
+ - Explanation:
+   During the installation process persistent data is stored at the following places, so the installing person needs to have write access for:
+    - the CrypTool directory,
+    - the user-specific area in the Windows registry.

 Remark 1:
 Where the TEMP directory of Windows is, can be seen by entering %TEMP%